DaniRuizPerez/AutomaticReasoning/PredicateCalculusTheoremProving/README.md

 Predicate Calculus Theorem Proving (using Prover9)
 ============

 This theorem proving assignment is one of the projects that I developed for the Knowledge Representation and Automatic Reasoning course in the junior year of my undergrad in computer science at UDC (Spain).
-It will check wether a conclussion follows from the premises using uses a theorem prover for Predicate Calculus called Prover9.
+It will check whether a conclusion follows from the premises using uses a theorem prover for Predicate Calculus called Prover9.
 This software accepts a list of formulas in First Order Logic and decides whether a formula is valid or not by refutation using resolution.

 ## Example theorems to prove: